Ellis Kadoorie: Death

 Sir Ellis died and was buried in Hong Kong on 24 February 1922.
 He is buried in the Jewish Cemetery.

-According to his testament, he left £100,000 for the development of education in Palestine.
+According to his testament, he left £100,000 for the development of education in Mandatory Palestine.
 There was great rejoicing in the Zionist Organization; naturally, everyone assumed the money was intended for Jewish education.
 Herbert Samuel set up a committee to plan how the money would be spent.
 Only some time later was Kadoorie's will read carefully, and then it turned out that the beneficiary was not specifically the British administration in Palestine, but the British government in London; Kadoorie had granted it the choice of whether to invest in Palestine or Iraq.
 There was no indication in his will that the money was intended to be used for Hebrew education.
 In the ensuing commotion, Weizmann managed at least to obtain a decision that the sum be invested in Palestine.

-Eventually it was decided to build two separate agricultural schools in Palestine – The Kadoorie Agricultural High School which was built in the Lower Galilee for the Jewish population, and another, now known as Palestine Technical University – Kadoorie, in Tulkarm for the Arabs.
+Eventually, it was decided to build two separate agricultural schools in the region of Palestine – The Kadoorie Agricultural High School which was built in the Lower Galilee for the Jewish population, and another, now known as Palestine Technical University – Kadoorie, in Tulkarm for the Arab population.

 Sir Ellis Kadoorie School is a primary school in Hong Kong founded in 1891 (as The Ellis Kadoorie School for Indians) and added a secondary school in 1980.